-Along with the above duty, the Government issued guidance in February 2008, which requires that a Statement on the Commissioner's policy for its annual MRP should be agreed before the start of the financial year to which the provision will relate.
+Along with the above duty, the Government issued guidance in February 2008 and updated in 2012.
+This requires that a Statement on the Commissioner's policy for its annual MRP should be agreed before the start of the financial year to which the provision will relate and permits the Commissioner to vary the terms of the original MRP Statement in year, with a revised Statement being approved at that time.